EzenwaLinda/EzenwaLinda/README.md

 - 😊 Pronouns: He/him
 - 📫 How to reach me: DM [@EzenwaLinda](https://twitter.com/funaheadies).
-- 💙 Fun fact: I'm in a blissful relationship [with Jesus Christ]and i love crafting.
+- 💙 Fun fact: I'm in a blissful relationship [with Jesus Christ]

 ---